 One drink, one question, one hour.
 At the intersection of PoP and culture.
 Digging deeper into questions that affect the ways in which we see the world.
 Listening to others in practice to our faithful response.
 If you’ve never attended, you are especially welcome to join us for this month’s conversation.
 Theology on Tap usually gathers at 7:30pm on the first Thursday of every month.
-Currently, rather than meeting in-person at Ol’ Mexico, we’re meeting virtually in our virtual pub room on Zoom.
+Currently, rather than meeting in-person, we’re continuing to meet virtually in our virtual pub room on Zoom.

 This link will be live 15 minutes before the scheduled event time.

 These are the questions we’ll be asking this year…

 |The Border Crossing Edition: What is so scary about immigration?|